 - Deidre Strobel Audiologist and Speech Pathologist – 021 930 3136 at Panorama Hospital

-- Dr Jonda Kerner, Developmental Pediatrician, who gave the diagnoses of Classic Autism and referred to a psychologist, Carey-Lee Vermoter 021 914 1640.
+- Dr Jonda Kerner, Developmental Pediatrician, gave the diagnoses of Classic Autism and referred to an Educational psychologist, Carey-Lee Vermoter 021 914 1640.

 - Jelly Beanz Inc – Social worker Edith Kriel

 - Tygerberg Children’s Hospital (021 938 4911) and Red Cross Children’s Hospital (021 658 5535) – They also have a very long waiting list.
 (Your doctor can refer you to them, they will first set up a hearing test after which you will be referred to the Developmental Center) .

 - Dr LD Carew – 021 423 8774/6, Child Psychiatrist at Christian Barnard Memorial Hospital